Fall 2023 Charitable Grant Fund Applications Are Open!

-The Outdoor Gear Exchange Charitable Grant Fund's mission is to seek to enhance outdoor recreation opportunities in Vermont by partnering with qualified organizations that focus on land acquisition and conservation; increasing access, trail development, and educational programming for all communities throughout the state.
+The Outdoor Gear Exchange Charitable Grant Fund's mission is to enhance outdoor recreation opportunities in Vermont communities by partnering with qualified organizations that focus on land conservation, lowering barriers to the outdoors, trail development and outdoor educational programming.

-At Outdoor Gear Exchange, we believe access to and conservation of our natural landscapes is critical to the health of Vermont’s communities, many of which remain underserved and underfunded by traditional state services and educational entities.
-Our Charitable Grant Fund looks to provide resources to nonprofits aligned with our own vision for better outdoor access and education.
+At Outdoor Gear Exchange, we believe lowering barriers to and conservation of our natural landscapes is critical to the health of Vermont’s communities, many of which remain underserved and underfunded by traditional state services and educational entities.
+Our Charitable Grant Fund looks to provide resources to nonprofits aligned with our own vision for greater outdoor access and education.

-Through two annual grant cycles funded by OGE’s consignment program and through our own contributions, the Charitable Grant Fund assists three to six organizations each cycle.
+Through two annual grant cycles, the Charitable Grant Fund awards three to six organizations grants of up to $2,000.
+These grants are funded by customer donations through our consignment program.
 Funds are preferentially provided for specific aspects of individual local projects.

 Awardees are selected through an internal juried process looking to identify projects for which the grant will make the most positive impact.

-We're proud to receive as many applications from interested organizations as we do.
-We do ask, however, that your project meets this list of base guidelines before you apply:
+We are thrilled about the number of applications that we receive during each grant cycle.
+We do ask, however, that your project meets this list of guidelines before you apply:

 - The awarded grant will have a substantively positive financial impact for your organization, and be significant in bringing your project to completion.

-- Your project will have a tangible, positive impact on our local recreational community.
+- Your project will have a tangible, positive impact on our local (in or around the state of Vermont) recreational community.

-- We preferentially support projects that provide infrastructural developments related to trail access or conservation.
-Examples include: Composting outhouses along the Northern Forest Canoe Trail, bridges on Fellowship of the Wheel mountain bike trails, and the establishment of a picnic area on the Mill Trail Property.
+- We preferentially support the non-administrative aspects of projects that provide infrastructural developments related to trail access or conservation.
+Examples include: The construction of composting outhouses along the Northern Forest Canoe Trail, building and maintaining bridges on Fellowship of the Wheel mountain bike trails, and the establishment of a picnic area on the Mill Trail Property.

 Grant Cycle Timeline